kinguinltdhk/Kinguin-eCommerce-API/api/ErrorsCodes.md

 The fields such as: `kind`, `status`, `title`, `detail`, `path`, `method`, `trace` and `timestamps` should be always presented.

-The rest of the available fields are intended to present the context of the problem.
-Each of error kind have an own set of additional fields.
+The rest of the fields are intended to present the context of the problem.
+Each of error kind have an own set of custom fields.

 > Check `detail` property for more info about the problem.